 When the 100 photographs were taken, the photographer sent the entire camera to Kodak for the film to be developed, and the camera was returned reloaded with film.

-All pictures: National Science and Media Museum / Kodak Museum
+All images: National Science and Media Museum / Kodak Museum